 These are several of my current footprints of focus.

-Path of the enlightened one (Buddurajananwahanse) – Buddhist teachings and history, that I have been paying much attention to has been a great refresher, which I grew up with in Sri Lanka.
+Meditations & Path of the enlightened one – Buddhist teachings and history, that I have been paying much attention to has been a great refresher, which I grew up with in Sri Lanka.
 When I came to US, I sort of let go of those root foundations and it had been amazing to go back to them away from modern consumer culture & ephemeral happiness.
 When I was little I used to do breathing meditation (anapana sathi bhawanawa) and focus meditation.
 “Insight timer” is a great app I use frequently for guided vipasana and pranayama meditations.
-In align with this I also practice bhawana (meditation) and movement with breath (yoga).
+In align with this I also have started practicing Yoga more regularly.

-Vegetarian Food – I used to eat so many varieties of vegetables and fruits in Sri Lanka, then I came to US and discovered the delicious fatty & salty food manufactured in factories and I ate like a westerner.
+Vegetarian Food – Growing up in sri lanka, I never realized how many varieties of vegetables and fruits I was eating.
+Then I came to US and discovered the delicious fatty & salty food manufactured in factories and I ate like a westerner.
 I embraced the western life completely only to realize stomach and health issues caused by those very eating habits.
-I have since been eating majority whole vegetarian food since November 2019.
+I have since switched to eating whole vegetarian food since November 2019.
 It has been amazing to eat live food with the spices I used to eat such as asafetida, turmeric, fennugreek, mustard seeds, ceylon cinnamon, fresh ginger roots, thunapaha (curry powder) etc. I also eat various grains like: masoor lentils, moong dal, chickpeas, toor dal & urad dal.
 In the western countries we are constantly reminded, you need lots of protein every day from meats and supplements.
 Living in Sri Lanka, I never heard of the need for protein or the need to lose weight.
 I have come to realize it is only an illusion pushed by big supplement and meat companies wanting to make fat profits.
 Vegetables and grains pack just as much or more protein that we need.
 Two of the biggest animals in the planet, gorillas and elephants eat mostly plants, and they will knock you out with one blow 🙂 We are the sum of what we put into our body.
 We can not expect harmony and peace, when we feed our bodies with animals who died with anger, fear, and sadness.

 Fermented Food – When I am re-exploring my way into vegetarian foods, my wife has been experimenting with fermented foods.
 I have started liking the inclusions of fermented foods as well.
 Currently we do kefir, sourdough bread and paratas (with natural live yeast) and various fermented mixes like salsa, sauerkraut, pickles.
-I also make vade (vada) and thosay (dosa) using fermented dal and rice.
+I also make appa or appam (hopers), wade (vada) and thosay (dosa) using fermented dal and rice.

-Ayurveda – Similar to food, medicine from my roots were herbal ayurveda medicine that treated whole body and the root cause using whole herbs and plants, not extracts of sorts.
+Ayurveda – Similar to food, medicine from my roots is driven by herbal ayurveda medicine that treated whole body and the root cause using whole herbs and plants.
+Not extracts of sorts.
 Modern (Newtonian) Pharmaceuticals are great if you get hit by a truck.
 For minor ongoing health issues I strongly believe in ayurveda herbal medicine along with Bhawana (meditation) If we can resolve minor health issues, they would not rise to be major issue needing pharmaceutical intervention.
-My frequently used ayurvedaic gems are Siddhalepa, Samahan and Asamodagam.
+My frequently used ayurvedaic gems are Siddhalepa, Samahan, Paspanguwa and Asamodagam.

 Sustainable Life in harmony with nature – It is ironic that in Sri Lanka, in old times, in villages, when you go to the store, a cashier used newspaper to put flour or wrap fish and you would bring your own glass bottles to refill with oils from the store.
 People used bags and baskets made of pan, thal (palm) or ola leaves.
 This was just common sense.
 There were no plastic bags.
-The life back then was lived in harmony with products made from things that eventually decayed back to earth.
+The life back then was lived in more harmony with products made from things that eventually decayed back to earth.
 Then the world found plastic, and here we are today making billions of tons of plastic, using them once and throwing them into the ocean and eating them back up as micro plastic particles in fish, killing animals and destroying oceans – destroying our source.
-We had to go out of our way (for the sake of science, for greater convenience) to discover these technological advancements.
-That gave instant joy and happiness.
-But now after trying those for 50-60 years we are realizing the best way forward is in harmony with nature and not destroying it.
+We went out of our way (for the sake of science, for greater convenience) to discover these technological advancements, driven by instant joy and happiness.
+But now after consuming those for 50-70 years we are realizing the best way forward is in harmony with nature and not destroying it.
 I believe we are in oneness with the nature and that we must protect this planet for us to feed from it and to survive.
 We have done more harm to this planet in the last 100 years than the millions of years before that.
 I believe we can take the good things from scientific advancements (align with nature) to future and create a new version of existence in harmony with nature.

 Footprints of Past